 10. Clutter Free: Simplify Your Life by Leo Babauta and Courtney Carver.
 This little decluttering guide is a quick, yet informative read.
 It is written by two of my favorite bloggers.
 By far, what I like most about these two, is they are both parents AND minimalists.
 Leo has (6) children and Courtney has a teenage daughter.
 Consequently, they have mastered the art of decluttering.
 The first section of their book is devoted to the emotion behind clutter.
 The second and third sections deal with how to declutter.
 Especially relevant is the chapter on clearing kid’s clutter as well as a chapter chock-full of resources available for donating, selling and giving away your stuff.

-There you have it, my absolute favorite top 10 books on decluttering.
-If you read just one of the books on this list, you will be motivated and inspired to begin decluttering right away.
-In addition, you will have a framework within which to focus your efforts.
+There you have it, my absolute favorite top 10 decluttering books.
+Even if you read just one of the books on this list, you will be motivated and inspired to begin decluttering right away.
+In addition, you will have a professionally crafted framework within which to focus your efforts!

 Join our free newsletter